Skip to main content

 • Provisional list of courses

-Please attach the following to the documents sent to the SRI :
+Please attach the following to the documents sent to the International Relations Office:

-• Administrative fee (300€), payable online when you are invited to the interview
+• Administrative fee (300€), payable online when invited for the interview

 • 1 passport photo